 This theme looks at the physical characteristics of cities, including the shape, size, density and configuration of built-up areas.
 It includes accessibility within and between cities by public and private transport.

-Guest post by Helen Pineo, BRE.
-The trend for urban populations to be healthier than their rural counterparts is known as the ‘urban health advantage’ and is not consistent around the world.
+The trend for urban populations to be healthier than their rural counterparts is known as the ‘urban health advantage’.
+But no matter where you live, there are health inequalities which are determined by social inequalities.

 'A Visual History of the Future' examines how future cities have been visualised over the last 100 years, and considers what these depictions sought to communicate and why.